 5 – You do so much for the creative industry in Kent, what are your current and future projects?

 Current on-going project is Kent Creative Live, a networking group for artists and creative people in Kent.
 The latest projects I started recently are the Kent Creative Awards and the ‘Kent Creative Live Show’.
 I am very excited about both of them as they are developing beyond my expectations.
 As a future project, I would like to do another 365 project, this time on a wider area in the county.

 6 – If people want to get involved, what advice would you give them?

 Whatever you do, I think we all need a vision and a some kind of plan, so we know where we’re going, just like planning a holiday.

 For me, I think this was as I expected.
 I loved the idea, but the practicality of an online auction would take much more effort and promotion.

-Thanks again to Nathalie who is such an inspiration to the local art scene in Kent.
-She has done so many successful creative projects and I’m excited to hear that another 365 project may be coming up.
+Thanks again to Nathalie who is such an inspiration to the local art scene in Kent; she has done so many successful creative projects.